The South Waikato is rich in natural beauty and culture and there are a wide range of ways to enjoy our scenery, landscape and people.

 Hatupatu was a legendary member of the Arawa tribe of Rotorua.
 Once, when he was returning to his parent's house after exploring the forested areas around Atiamuri and Mokai, he found he was being pursued by Karungaituku, a mysterious bird-woman.
 While trying to outrun her, he came upon a huge rock.
 Repeating a karakia he ordered it to open for him.
 "Te kohatu nei- e matiti matata".
 The rock immediately split open and Hatupatu leapt inside it to hide until Karungaituku had gone.
 This rock, Te kohatu-o-Hatupatu, stands at the roadside near Atiamuri, about 26km south of Tokoroa, on State Highway 1.

-The Lake Whakamaru Christian Camp is idyllic and picturesque, set on the mighty Waikato River and have been established since 1962, proudly serving campers for over 40 years!
+The Christian Camp (MiCamp) is idyllic and picturesque, set on the mighty Waikato River and have been established since 1962, proudly serving campers for over 40 years!
 The camp has outstanding service, great food and warm, clean accommodation.
 Our awesome activities for young and old are fun, exciting and perfect for school groups, church groups, rowing clubs, any water based club, family events, conferences, retreats, clubs, outdoor education and more!
-Only 11 kilometres from State Highway One, their central location is ideal for those visiting from the North or the South.
+Only 11 kilometres from State Highway One on Ongaroto Road, their central location is ideal for those visiting from the North or the South.
 Access their website here.

 Lake Maraetai is one of several artificial lakes formed as part of a hydroelectricity scheme on the Waikato River; located close to the town of Mangakino.
 It is a relatively small lake, covering only 4.4 km², but it is 75 metres deep at some points; and a power generation plant at its northern end.